Lixalidy/Lixalidy/README.md

-# I like do make stuff ya..
+# I like do make stuff yea..